Ada-C7/NOW-thats-what-i-call-backbone/README.md

 touch app.js
 ```

-### Link Dependancies
+### Link Dependencies
 A benefit of working with Backbone is it's flexibility.
-It allows us to continue working with familiar libraries, like jQuery and underscore!
+It allows us to continue working with familiar libraries, like jQuery and Underscore!
 In order to use them, we need to link them in our HTML.

 Create your HTML shell.
 Then, using a CDN, link to jQuery, underscore and backbone at the bottom (right below the ``<body>`` tag).
 After all our libraries have been linked, link to your js file, ``app.js``.